Helping people access eye care seemlessly through online booking

 Problem

-City Optics was a well-established brick-and-mortar business but lacked an online presence to reach a wider audience and streamline customer interactions.
-Potential customers often searched for optical services online, but without a website, they had no way to explore offerings, book appointments, or engage with the brand outside store hours.
+City Optics was a well-established brick-and-mortar optometry practice but lacked an online presence to connect with a wider audience and streamline customer interactions.
+While potential customers were actively searching for optical services online, the business had no platform to showcase its offerings, enable seamless appointment bookings, or engage with users outside of store hours, limiting both visibility and accessibility.

 Solution